 Getting emotional as she explained Tissaia's reasoning, Buring told RadioTimes.com: "She feels utterly responsible for the death of so many, and she ultimately can't live with herself.

-"I think that amount of pain feels unbearable and, for so long having felt that she could be a crucial help to the kingdoms and to Aretuza and to the future of Chaos, she suddenly realises within herself that she is no help at all.
+"I think that amount of pain feels unbearable and, for so long having felt that she could be a crucial help to the kingdoms and to Aretuza and to the future of Chaos, she suddenly realises within herself that she is no help at all."

-The Witcher season 4 plot
+What will the plot of The Witcher season 4 be?

 We last saw our heroes torn apart across the Continent, and the next book in the series shows them having to embrace their own groups of misfits in order to find their way back to each other.